 To maximize your time, you could also consider a private full-day tour of Porto from Lisbon.
 Check availability here.

-Best Lisbon Tours
+Best Day Trips from Lisbon

 As soon as you arrive in Lisbon, be sure to get a Lisbon card!
 This pass gives you loads of discounted and free admissions to top city attractions—like The Belem Tower, Santa Justa elevator, and Tile Museum—and most importantly, free access to public transport.
-The pass is inexpensive and can be purchased for 24, 48, or 72 hours.
-You can get one here.

-When it comes to guided tours to experience the best of Lisbon, the sky’s the limit!
 From historical walking tours and river cruises to hop-on-hop-off bus tours and fado shows, Lisbon is at your fingertips!
 Check out tours in Lisbon here.

 Interested in Portugal off the beaten track?
 Consider a road trip from Lisbon through Alentejo.